redhat-actions/buildah-build/README.md

 ## Build Types

-You can configure the `buildah` action to build your image using one or more Dockerfiles, or from scratch.
+You can configure the `buildah` action to build your image using one or more Dockerfiles, or none at all.

-### Building using Docker
+### Building using Dockerfiles

-If you have been using Docker and have an existing Dockerfile, `buildah` can reuse your dockerfile.
+If you have been building your images with an existing Dockerfile, `buildah` can reuse your Dockerfile.

 In this case the inputs needed are `image` and `dockerfiles`. `tag` is also recommended.
 If your Dockerfile requires ARGs, these can be passed using `build-arg`.